Mal Meninga

-As a coach, he began with the Canberra Raiders, before coaching Queensland to nine State of Origin titles between 2006 and 2015.
-He became coach of Australia in 2016 and led the Kangaroos to win the 2017 World Cup and the 2021 World Cup.
-Meninga was inducted as the 13th Immortal in 2018.
+In 2018, Meninga was inducted as the 13th Immortal of rugby league.

 Early life

-Meninga, whose father is of South Sea Island heritage and mother is a white Australian, was born in Bundaberg, Queensland.
+Meninga, whose father is of South Sea Islander heritage and mother is a white Australian, was born in Bundaberg, Queensland.
 His father, Norman Meninga, also played rugby league.
 He has a brother, Geoffrey Meninga.

 As detailed on Who Do You Think You Are? in 2016, Meninga's great-grandfather Edward Meninga was from Tanna, Vanuatu.
 Meninga has often been misidentified as an Aboriginal Australian.

 Meninga attended Maroochydore State High School, graduating with a Junior Certificate in 1975.
 He completed his Senior Certificate at the Queensland Police Academy, citing his love for TV police dramas as a key reason for joining the force, and served as an officer in the Queensland Police Service until 1985.
 It was during his time in the police force that Meninga met Wayne Bennett, who was serving as a constable at the time and would become one of Meninga's key mentors.
-Meninga was actually a senior constable and 2IC PE instructor under Sergeant Wayne Bennett at the Queensland Police Academy during the early 80s.

 Playing career

-Meninga captained Australia for 23 Test matches between 1990 and 1994, and captained the Queensland State of Origin team for three years from 1992 to 1994.
+Meninga captained Australia for twenty-three Test matches between 1990 and 1994, and captained the Queensland State of Origin team for three years from 1992 to 1994.
 He remains the only player to captain two Kangaroo tours, in 1990 and 1994.

 I'd watch in awe as Mal pulverised the opposing defensive line with his bone-crunching runs.
 From the safety of my spot six or seven metres away from the action, I felt grateful that I didn't have to tackle him because his giant thighs were lethal weapons.